#23 October 3, 2018

 CRAIG BOX: It's at the bargaining stage.

-ANDREW PHILIPS: Exactly.
+ANDREW PHILLIPS: Exactly.
 That's when the challenging questions start to pop up around, OK, how much Kubernetes expertise do we actually want to expect everybody to have?
 How good is the debug ability of these things?
 How much traceability does it provide?
 How simple and self-service is it really?

 And that's often when people start to say, well, OK, the script-based solutions or the solutions that are all based around "let me go into a repository and edit this manifest file in a text editor," maybe are suited to the teams where everybody's a Kubernetes expert.
 But that's probably not a realistic steup for hundreds of developers in our organization.

 Arguably, Kubernetes-- the defining factor of Kubernetes in general, is that rather than providing some baked abstraction, it gives you the capability to define your own abstractions.
 And in the software delivery setup, it's no exception.

 Like, we definitely see Kubernetes users going through this maturity cycle, where they very quickly get to the point where they recognize that they need some way to abstract away some of the underlying details and complexity.
 And that's where often you have to start to re-evaluate your tooling choices here because some of the native tools that you were talking about are very much based around the idea of giving you full control over the underlying assembly code, if you like, the YAML.